clibuilder/clibuilder/packages/clibuilder/README.md

 To create a plugin:

 - export a `activate(ctx: PluginActivationContext)` function
-- add the plugin keyword in your `package.json`
+- add the keywords in your `package.json` to make it searchable

 ```ts
 import { command, PluginActivationContext } from 'clibuilder'